-Learn about three learning styles and tips for identifying the one that fits your child best.
+Learn about four learning styles and tips for identifying the one that fits your child best.

 Children display many of the same traits as parents, such as athletic ability, musical taste and educational interests.
 However, their styles of learning may be completely different.
 Children see the world through their own lens, and it is important to affirm this lens in a way that allows them to build on their natural strengths.

 Having a CCA parent or caretaker identify a child’s learning style may be integral to his or her educational success.

 At CCA, our new learning management system, edio, provides courses that can be personalized for each child’s learning style.